kayusDSA/Palmora-Group-HR-Analysis/README.md

 v.
 Also visualize this by regions
 8. Findings of the Study
 9. Recommendations

+### Project Topic
+Bridging the Gap: A Gender Equality Analysis of The Palmoria Group’s Workforce

 ### Description
 The Palmoria Group, a Nigeria-based manufacturing company with operations across three regions, is currently facing intense public scrutiny over allegations of gender inequality.
 The controversy gained widespread attention following a media headline labelling the company “Palmoria, the Manufacturing Patriarchy.”
 This development poses a significant threat to the company’s long-term vision of regional and international expansion, as well as its corporate reputation.
 This study will address this issue in order to promote gender equality in Palmoria Group.